aydinalperen7/hermes-gpu-heat/README.md

 ---

 ## Features
-- Multi-level nested domains (Level-1, Level-2, Level-3) with different grid resolutions
+- Multi-level nested domains (Level-1, Level-2, Level-3) with different grid resolutions.
-- Domains move with the laser in the global frame
+- Domains move with the laser in the global frame.
-- Achieves relative errors as low as 1e-5 on thermal gradients and cooling rates for parts on the order of centimeters
+- Achieves relative errors as low as 1e-5 on thermal gradients and cooling rates for parts on the order of centimeters.
-- Flexible time stepping: **CFL-based** or **fixed dt** (from config)
+- Flexible time stepping: **CFL-based** or **fixed dt** (from config).
-- Configurable laser parameters, grid sizes, and material properties via `sim.ini`
+- Configurable laser parameters, grid sizes, and material properties via `sim.ini`.
+- Flexible **laser path definition**: straight, raster, segments, explicit waypoints, or traced from a picture.
+- Path preview utility to verify trajectories before running simulations.
-- Default material = **316L stainless steel**, with optional overrides
+- Default material = **316L stainless steel**, with optional overrides.
 - Runs on **NVIDIA GPUs** using CuPy + Numba-CUDA
-  (tested on TACC Vista / Grace-Hopper GPUs and TACC Lonestar6 / A100 GPUs)
+  (tested on TACC Vista / Grace-Hopper GPUs and TACC Lonestar6 / A100 GPUs).

 ---